BuildingVolumes/Unity_Geometry_Sequence_Player/docs/content/docs/tutorials/materials/index.md

 ## Intro

 To enhance the appearance of your sequences, you can apply your own custom Materials and Shaders.
+If you don't supply a material, an appropriate default material will be automatically assigned.

+By default, an **unlit** material will be assigned to the sequence, which means they won't be affected by the scene lighting.
+Lit materials can either be created by yourself, or you can use one of the materials available under `Packages/Geometry Sequence Player/Runtime/Materials/Your selected Renderpath`

 ## Mesh sequences